EdenQwQ/Obsidian-Uni/Cognitive Science/Perception/Slope Perception Discussions.md

 >While all the dots are above the reference line in Figure 2, why are some dots under the reference line in Figure 10?

 This is related to [[Slope Perception Discussions#Q2]].
 Data in [[Slope Perception Failure (Summary)#Experiment 1|Experiment 1]] are measured by using the matching slope, while the ones in [[Slope Perception Failure (Summary)#Experiment 3 A|Experiment 3 A]] are by using the line on the screen.
 The measurement is different, and each has bias.
 The data are okay to use as long as they show a difference between far and near groups.

+# Q4

+>What is code efficiency mentioned in the article's discussion part?
+How is it related to the content?